-Rugby’s International Federation, the International Rugby Board, was founded in 1886.
+Rugby’s International Federation, World Rugby (previously known as the International Rugby Board), was founded in 1886.

 At the end of the 19th century and start of the 20th century, this sport saw a rise in popularity at all social levels and was exported worldwide, thus giving rise to different variants.

 The two main ones today are rugby union and rugby sevens.
 There is also “touch rugby”, “rugby flag”, “rugby 10s” and “beach rugby”.
 Each has its own variation of rugby’s rules, but all share the same spirit.

 It is said that rugby is a sport for all shapes and sizes.
 Today, it is practised all over the world, with 120 countries and territories being affiliated to World Rugby.